yui/yeti/README.md

 Yeti is very limited:

-  - Requires and only works with Safari on Mac OS X.
+  - Requires Mac OS X.
   - Assumes you're testing the local copy of the [yui3][] project.

 In the future, Yeti will probably meet your needs better.
 Right now, it's pretty handy for YUI developers. :)